Teaching Assistant Faculty

 - The Introduction to Teaching Workshop is offered for two days in August.
 It is open to all TAs and Certificate candidates.
-This year, it will be held August 24-25.
+This year, it will be held the third week of August.
 REL credit available

 - The TA Forum provides 8 workshops centered on pedagogical issues throughout the year.
 TAs and Certificate candidates enroll for those that interest them.
 REL credit available